 Tuesday March 31: Early Application Deadline Application submission

-Admissions are competitive.
-Early submissions have priority in the review process.
+Early Applications are given priority in the review process.

 International applicants must meet the early admissions deadlines.
 Contact UFV International at 604-504-7441 or visit the UFV International website for information about admission.
 Different fees and procedures apply.